exercism/d/exercises/practice/pangram/.approaches/introduction.md

 [`@safe`][safe] and [`pure`][pure] (as well as any helper functions.)

-All of these approach examples use the Unicode version of lowercasing an entire string ([`std.uni.toLower`][uni-toLower]`) and then filtering, like so:
+All of these approach examples use the Unicode version of lowercasing an entire string ([`std.uni.toLower`][uni-toLower]`) and then filter for ASCII alphabetic characters, like so:

 ```d
 text.toLower
     .filter!isAlpha
 ```

-Another way could use the ASCII version of lowercasing ([`std.ascii.toLower`][ascii-toLower]`), which only works on one character at a time, so it would need to be called something like so
+Another way could `filter` first and then use the ASCII version of lowercasing ([`std.ascii.toLower`][ascii-toLower]`), which only works on one character at a time, so it would need to be called something like this:

 ```d
 text.filter!isAlpha